Municipal Guide Texas Arlington · Tarrant County

 Simplify Arlington permitting with Alliance Permitting

 Arlington's Accela portal, tiered valuation fees, contractor registration requirements, and DFW metroplex development pace reward applicants who prepare complete packages from the start.
-Alliance Permitting is a permit expediter for Arlington — our permit expediting services pair AI-driven document review with experts who know the Planning & Development Services process, so your Arlington submissions move faster.
+Alliance Permitting is a permit expediter for Arlington — our permit expediting services in Texas pair AI-driven document review with experts who know the Planning & Development Services process, so your Arlington submissions move faster.

 250K+Permits approved